-Certified teachers may receive an endorsement to teach in K-12 Special Education programs requiring approval in either Cognitive Impairments, Learning Disabilities, Autism Spectrum Disorder or Emotional Impairments by completing the required courses within the respective endorsement program.
+Certified teachers may receive an endorsement to teach in K-12 Special Education programs requiring approval in Autism Spectrum Disorder, Cognitive Impairment, or Learning Disabilities, by completing the required courses within the respective endorsement program.
 These endorsement are combined with the Master of Arts in Teaching (MAT) degree.
 Most coursework taken for the endorsements is applicable toward the completion of the Master's program.

 Special education teachers work with children and youths who have a variety of disabilities.
 A small number of special education teachers work with students with severe cognitive, emotional, or physical disabilities, primarily teaching them life skills and basic literacy.
 However, the majority of special education teachers work with children with mild to moderate disabilities, using or modifying the general education curriculum to meet the child's individual needs and providing required remedial instruction.
 Most special education teachers instruct students at the preschool, elementary, middle, and secondary school level, although some work with infants and toddlers.

-Employment of special education teachers is expected to grow by 17 percent from 2010 to 2020, about as fast as the average for all occupations.
-Growth is expected because of increasing enrollment and continued demand for special education services.
-The median annual wage of special education teachers was $53,220 in May 2010. http://www.bls.gov/
+Employment of special education teachers is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment growth will be driven by continued demand for special education services.
+Many job opportunities will stem from the need to replace teachers who leave the occupation.
+The median annual wage of special education teachers was $57,910 in May 2016. http://www.bls.gov/

 Ideal for classroom teachers who wish to pursue teaching in the area of special education.